m21ark/pln/README.md

 ## Questions

 How to deal with negation?
-Is it really the best way to use not_.
-Perguntar se é boa ideia remover palavras com 2< chars.
+Is it really the best way to use not_. --> talvez nem abordar a questao de negacao remover palavras com 1 char.
-Do spell check and fix words?
-How to train with rep of POS
+How to train with rep of POS --> temos de definir as nossas proprias features e ter cuidado com a quantidade de tags q podem dar mto sparse maybe procurar embeddings pre treinados em tweets